openenclave/openenclave/docs/DesignDocs/CustomAttestation.md

     - `unique_id`: The unique ID for the enclave (MRENCLAVE for SGX).
     - `signer_id`: The signer ID for the enclave (MRSIGNER for SGX).
     - `product_id`: The product ID for the enclave (ISVPRODID for SGX).
+    - `validity_from`: Overall datetime from which the evidence and collaterals are valid.
+    - `validity_until`: Overall datetime at which the evidence and collaterals expire.

 Open Issues: